awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.db.md

 **Note**
 Elastic Beanstalk creates a master user for the database using the user name and password you provide\.
 To learn more about the master user and its privileges, see [Master User Account Privileges](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.MasterAccounts.html)\.

-![\[Elastic Beanstalk Auto Scaling Configuration Window\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environments-cfg-rds-create.png)
+![\[Elastic Beanstalk Auto Scaling configuration window\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environments-cfg-rds-create.png)

 Adding a DB instance takes about 10 minutes\.
 When the environment update is complete, the DB instance's hostname and other connection information are available to your application through the following environment properties:
 + **RDS\_HOSTNAME** – The hostname of the DB instance\.